cyverse/operation-sanity/readme.md

 Additionally, you'll also need to add these lines to your ~/.bash_profile:
 `export SANITYUSER=myAtmoUsername`
 `export SANITYPASS=myAtmoPassword`
-`export SANITYPROVIDER=myAtmoProvider`

-Where myAtmoProvider is one of:
-`iPlant Workshop Cloud - Tucson​`
-`iPlant Cloud - Tucson​`
-`iPlant Cloud - Austin`

 Then source it:
 `source ~/.bash_profile`